jisaacks/GitGutter/README.md

 #### Untracked Files
 GitGutter shows icons for new files and ignored files.
-These icons will be on everyline.
+These icons will be on every line.
 You can toggle the setting `show_markers_on_untracked_file` to turn this feature off.
 Defaults to true (shows icons).
 You may need to add scopes to your color scheme (`markup.ignored.git_gutter` and `markup.untracked.git_gutter`) to color the icons.

 #### Git path
 If git is not in your PATH, you may need to set the `git_binary` setting to the location of the git binary, e.g. in a portable environment;